Magnetism in Gemstones

 Almandine Graph Points

 Spessartine is the most magnetic transparent Garnet gem of any type, always surpassing Almandine.
 As you can see in the graph below, some Spessartines plot near the pure end member at 47.5 magnetic susceptibility.
 The purest Spessartines are dark "mandarin" orange.
 Graph point #10 in the graph below is an example of near-pure Spessartine.
+With Garnets like Spessartine whose refractive index is too high to be measured, RI is estimated based on magnetic susceptibility and proximity to the Py-Sp or Sp-Al lines of the ternary.

 Red and orangey-red Spessartines tend to mix with Almandine along the Sp-Al join, while orange and reddish orange gems tend to be in a solid solution series with Pyrope along the Py-Sp join.
 As you can see by graph point #14 below, Spessartine can contain up to 50% Almandine.
 The #14 point falls at the midpoint along the line between the Almandine end member and Spessartine end member (midpoint is indicated as .5).
 The #14 point has 50% of its A site occupied by iron and 50% by manganese.